Zara Yaqob: Hadiya rebellion

 Garad Mahiko, the son of the Hadiya ruler Garad Mehmad, refused to submit to Abyssinia.
 However, with the help of one of Mahiko's followers, the Garad was deposed in favor of his uncle Bamo.
 Garad Mahiko then sought sanctuary at the court of the Adal Sultanate.
 He was later slain by the military contingent "Adal Mabrak," who had been in pursuit.
 The chronicles record that the "Adal Mabrak" sent Mahiko's head and limbs to Zara Yaqob as proof of his death.
 Zara Yaqob invaded Hadiya after they failed to pay the annual tribute exacted upon them by the Ethiopian Empire, and married its princess Eleni, who was baptized before their marriage.
 Eleni was the daughter of the former king of the Hadiya Kingdom (one of the Muslim Sidamo kingdoms south of the Abay River), Garad Mehamed.
-Although she failed to bear him any children, Eleni grew into a powerful political person.
+Although she failed to bear him any children, Eleni grew into a powerful political figure.
 When a conspiracy involving one of his Bitwodeds came to light, Zara Yaqob reacted by appointing his two daughters, Medhan Zamada and Berhan Zamada, to these two offices.
 According to the Chronicle of his reign, the Emperor also appointed his daughters and nieces as governors over eight of his provinces.
 These appointments were not successful.